scao53/scao53.github.io/_pages/datasets.md

 ## `tripaccess` Data Package

-I'm happy to announce that `tripaccess 0.1.0: American Travel Behavior and Access Datasets` is now available on CRAN.
+I'm happy to announce that `tripaccess: American Travel Behavior and Access Datasets` is now available on CRAN.
 It contains four datasets `tripaccess`, `person`, `house`, and `trip`, constructed from the [National Household Travel Survey (NHTS)](https://nhts.ornl.gov/) 2017 person, house, and trip files.
 It includes personal trips, mobility, demographic, and household information.
 It is suitable for